uggla/asm/README.md

 The goal of the project is to show:
 * How to call the `write` and `uname` syscall directly using assembly.
-* How to use raw pointers to share data.
+* How to use raw pointers and a bit of FFI (Foreign Fonction Interface) to share data.
 * Usage of unsafe in such cases.
 * Implementation of the From trait to convert data from the C style structure to the Rust one.
 This part is shamefully more or less